A computer has provision for input and output, and a way to store the programs which process the input and determine the output.

 An Arduino with one push button and one LED is a computer... but even your friends may ask you what that's good for.

-The serial monitor lets you see anything the Arduino sends to its serial port, the "good" one built into pins 0 and 1.
-These pins are also connected to the electronics which the Arduino development environment uses for programming the Arduino.
-Don't worry... you can use them for both things (and more, but that's a story for another page) at (almost) the same time.
+As I just said: These pins are also connected to the electronics which the Arduino development environment uses for programming the Arduino.
+Don't worry... you can use them both for the programming task, and for the serial monitor at (almost) the same time.
+(With care, they can even be used for more things, but that's a story for another page.)

 Enter the following and run it.
 We'll do something more useful in a moment, don't worry.